Air Pollution Permits and Compliance

-The APCD is responsible for regulating air pollution in Louisville/Jefferson County, Kentucky.
-The agency issues permits to industry, businesses, and individuals for processes and activities that create air pollution.
+The Air Pollution Control District is responsible for regulating air pollution here in Louisville/Jefferson County.
+The APCD issues permits to industry, businesses, and individuals for processes and activities that create air pollution.
 The goal of the APCD’s permitting and compliance program is to meet and maintain federal and local air quality standards and provide a healthy environment for citizens.
+Learn more: A Guide to the Air Pollution Permitting Process in Louisville.

 The permitting program allows the APCD to develop a working partnership with companies and individuals by: